-31st.
-This morning the land was entirely covered by snow, and there was no more of the usual blue colour to be seen.
+August 31; this morning the land was entirely covered by snow, and there was no more of the usual blue colour to be seen.
 Once more the tide rose five feet and a half, and the ice was closely packed all round.
 As the day advanced the snow turned to sleet, and at length to a steady rain; the temperature of the air rising afterwards to 37°.
 With this, the snow on the hills began to melt and disappear.
 Going on shore, a lane of water was found to have made its appearance in the south, and another in the east, while the ice began also to slacken both to the northward and southward of our harbour.
 The rivers were found much swollen, but no animals were seen.
 This day the water only rose two feet and a half.

 Sept.
-1st.
-At four in the morning, as there appeared a possibility of working the ship into clear water, she was hauled out to an iceberg, and by the aid of a north-north-west wind, we contrived to steer along the land in a south-east by south course.
-We passed outside the low island, and then bore up for the outermost point, though in constant doubt of our position, from the thickness of the weather and the frequent changes of course we were obliged to make in working through the ice.
-But it cleared at seven, so as to show us the land, bearing from south 88° east to south, and also from south to south-south-west.
-It was the island which we had seen on the twentieth, but its distance proved to be much greater than we had then imagined.
+1; at four in the morning, as there appeared a possibility of working the ship into clear water, she was hauled out to an iceberg, and, by the aid of a NNW wind, we contrived to steer along the land in a SE by S course.
+We passed outside the low island, and then bore up for the uttermost point, though in constant doubt of our position, from the thickness of the weather and the frequent changes of course we were obliged to make in working through the ice.
+But it cleared at seven, so as to show us the land, bearing from south 88° east to south, and also from south to SSW.
+It was the island which we had seen on the 20th, but its distance proved to be much greater than we had then imagined.
 It was named Alicia island.
-We kept under sail as long as we could, but were at last compelled, by the closing of the ice, to make fast to a large piece of it, which happened This, with the whole pack, proved to be drifting to to be at hand. the southward, and thus brought us nearer to the islands, though we were beating in the opposite direction.
-Towards evening it became moderate, and the ice seemed to have stopped.
-The rudder was therefore unshipped, and the Krusenstern placed in a secure situation, in case we should become permanently beset, as now appeared inevitable; while I need not say that we were once more reduced to a state of utter helplessness.
-The temperature of the air was 36° in the day, but at night it fell to 34°.
-The depth of water was 52 fathoms, and the distance from the nearest land three miles; but as we approached within two miles in drifting to the southward, it deepened to eighty fathoms.
-Some seals were seen, and an ivory gull was shot.
+We kept under sail as long as we could, but were at last compelled, by the closing of the ice, to make fast to a large piece of it, which happened to be at hand.
+This, with the whole pack, proved to be drifting to the southward, and thus brought us nearer to the islands, though we were beating in the opposite direction.
+Towards evening it became moderate. and the ice seemed to have stopped.
+The rudder was therefore unshipped, and the Krusenstern placed in a secure situa-. tion, in case we should become permanently beset, as now appeared inevitable; while I need not say that we were once more reduced to a state of utter helplessness.
+The temperature of the air was 360 in the day, but at night it fell to 340.
+The depth of water was 52 fathoms, and the distance from the nearest land three miles; but as we approached within two miles in drifting to the southward, it deepened to 80 fathoms Some seals were seen, and an ivory gull was shot.